privacybydesign/irma-documentation/yivi-docs/blog/2025-02-08-ux/index.md

 We do need to consider what this means for usability, as the cards will most likely be taller than they are now and that could make the list a lot longer.

 The card image itself could contain some of your personal data in the form of some kind of SVG template.
-We need to keep in mind for this that not all of your data may fit on the card itself and not everyone will be able to read those details from the image itself.
+We need to keep in mind that not all of your data may fit on the card itself and not everyone will be able to read those details from the image itself.

 As for the technology, we're considering using the SD-JWT VC SVG template system as a basis.